deathworlders/online/content/books/deathworlders/chapter-21-dragon-dreams.md

 "That's because of the sandstorm, man."

 Perspective clicked in.
-"Oh…" He said. "…We're not landing in that."
+"Oh..."
+He said. "...We're not landing in that."

 "Figured as much, bro."
 Lewis laughed.
 "Survey says the turbulence shouldn't go higher than twenty clicks if you wanna wait it out."